AlexanderIbrahim1/pimc-sim/PLAN.md

 NEW CODE
   - total 2B potential: -1.94617500e+04 wvn
-  - total 3B potential:  2.98763550e+02 wvn
+  - total 3B potential:  3.05606598e+02 wvn
 OLD CODE
   - total 2B potential: -2.8640198083e+04 K = -1.99058041e+04 wvn
   - total 3B potential: -6.6980686797e+01 K = -4.65536035e+01 wvn

 ### I recompiled the old simulation code, and got simulations running on it
-1. The new code's 2B energy is slightly less negative than the old code's 2B energy
+[NOTE:PROBABLY_NOT] 1.
+The new code's 2B energy is slightly less negative than the old code's 2B energy
   - when simulating at rho = 0.026 ANG^{-3}, P = 64, N = 180

 The old code only includes energies if the centroids are within a certain distance
   - the new code includes energies if the beads themselves are within a certain distance
   - check if this is responsible for the discrepancy

+This probably isn't the reason for the discrepancy
+  - if it were, then the new code would give a more negative 2B energy than the old code
+  - because the old code is rejecting more long-range (attractive) terms

 2. The old code and new code have different 3B energies
   - still not sure why this is the case